RaquelMichelon/Linux_Project_IaC_Script_1/README.md

 - 5 To create a new directory to store the script: `mkdir scripts` and change to that directory: `cd /scripts`

-- 6 To create the script file with .sh extension (here we are using nano text editor, but you can choose others like vi or vim): `nano create_users.sh`
+- 6 To create the script file with .sh extension (here we are using nano text editor, but you can choose others like vi or vim): `nano create_dir_group_users.sh`

 > Note! `-m` = to create a user folder; `-s /bin/bash` = to the user has a script in bash; `-p $(openssl passwd Pass123)` = to create the user password with the value Pass123.